Scout-Fox/docs/guides/views.md

 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/3zyf7sbgO7I" frameborder="0" allowfullscreen></iframe></p>

 ## Creating a new view
-Use the navigation at the top of your map and click the view dropdown menu on the right.
-Click "+ new view" and give the view a name.
+Locate the navigation menus at the top left of your map.
+Click the rightmost dropdown menu to select a view, then click "+ new view" and give the view a name.

 ## Switching views
-Switch between views using the navigation at the top of your map.
+Switch between views using the navigation at the top left of your map.
 You can also use a [view toggle control](/guides/controls/view-toggle-control.html) to allow readers to switch between [partial views](/guides/partial-views.html).

 ## Editing a view
 To edit a view, first select the view in the dropdown at the top of your map.
 Then, you can use the [Basic or Advanced Editor](/overview/view-editors.md) to make changes to it.